It’s World Menopause Day on 18 October. The purpose of the day is to raise awareness for women facing health issues related to the menopause.

 In Rooney v Leicester City Council (2021), the Employment Appeals Tribunal decided that an employment tribunal had been incorrect to strike out an employee’s claims including for disability and sex discrimination harassment and victimisation.
 Mrs Rooney had brought a claim with regards to her employer’s treatment of her in relation to her menopausal symptoms.
 She stated she had suffered from the effects of the menopause for two years and had struggled to cope.
 This included insomnia, light-headedness, confusion, stress, depression, anxiety, palpitations, memory loss, migraines and hot flushes.
 The EAT noted it was hard to understand how the tribunal could have decided that her symptoms were only minor or trivial.
 However, her employer and occupational health seemed to also be unaware.
 This case exemplifies the difficulties menopausal women can have a work and hurdles in establishing they have a disability.

 The adverse remarks made by the managing director in Kownacka v Textbook Teachers (2021) led to a finding of harassment.
-He did not intend his comments to be offensive but they had necessary effect in law and showed a “lack of insight, sensitivity and empathy”.
+He did not intend his comments to be offensive but they were reasonably considered by the employee to have been offensive.
+The Tribunal found in the Claimant’s favour and concluded that the Managing Director showed a “lack of insight, sensitivity and empathy”.

 It is worth noting these cases resulted in financial awards against employers and were widely reported, underlining the importance of employers taking an appropriately supportive and sensitive approach when managing women who are going through the menopause or perimenopause.